jrbarnhart/javascript-quadtree-physics/README.md

 # Physics Simulation with Barnes-Hut Algorithm and Quadtree

 This project is a simulation of physics involving multiple bodies implemented using Vite, React, TypeScript, and Tailwind CSS.
 Its goal was to simulate physics between particles using a quadtree data structure.
 For now I am abandoning this project for reasons listed below.
-It's current implementation is simply particles with data stored in typed arrays that bounce around the screen.
+Its current implementation is simply particles with data stored in typed arrays that bounce around the screen.

 ## Overview